Brendao1/Bank/README.md

 # How to interact with the program

-Clone this repo and run bundle to install the gem:
+Clone this repo and run bundle to install the gems:

 ```
 git clone git@github.com:Brendao1/Bank-tech-test.git